Phylliida/codex-looper/README.md

 3. Otherwise, start a new `codex exec` using default workspace and default prompt.

 Autopoll request IDs are prefixed with `auto` (for example `auto5f9ed4b2`).
+Because autopoll reuses the same default prompt each cycle, it naturally follows the "repeat the same instructions against a persistent TODO file" workflow.

 ## Shutdown Behavior